Denis Sergeev (GRU officer)

-Denis Vyacheslavovich Sergeev, in Europe alias Sergej Fedotov (born 1973 in Usharal, Kazakhstan) is a Russian officer of military intelligence service GRU.
-He is suspected to be the local coordinator of the poisoning of Sergei and Yulia Skripal 2018 in the UK and the 2015 poisoning of Bulgarian arms dealer Emilian Gebrev in Sofia.
+Denis Vyacheslavovich Sergeev, who goes by the alias of Sergej Fedotov in Europe (born 1973 in Usharal, Kazakhstan) is a Russian officer of military intelligence service GRU.
+He is suspected to have been the local coordinator of the poisoning of Sergei and Yulia Skripal 2018 in the UK and the 2015 poisoning of Bulgarian arms dealer Emilian Gebrev in Sofia.

 Career

 Denis Sergeev is a member of Russian military intelligence service GRU.
-Bellingcat wrote about his rank, that it "was at no lower than colonel, and possibly Lt.
+Investigative group Bellingcat wrote that Sergeev's rank in the organisation "was no lower than colonel, and possibly Lt.
 General or Major General."

 Sergeev was born in 1973 in a military settlement in the Kazakh Soviet Socialist Republic and did his military service in the southern Russian port of Novorossiisk.
 Later he graduated from the Russian Diplomatic Military Academy in Moscow, also known as the "GRU Conservatory", where military intelligence trains its cadres.

 Involvement in GRU operations in Europe

 Sergeev was involved in the establishment of a total of eight companies between 2004 and 2012, which were opened and later liquidated.
 He was shareholder or managing director; at times other suspected GRU officers were involved in the companies.
 The purpose of these companies, whose names imitate larger Russian companies, is unclear.
 NZZ speculated, that they may have been used to launder money or as a fictitious employer to GRU employees.
-Sergeyev got a personal bank loan of about one million USD, about whose use nothing is known.
+Sergeyev got a personal bank loan of about one million USD, the purpose of which remains unknown.

-Involvement in the poisoning of Emil Gebrev
+Poisoning of Emil Gebrev

 One of the aliases of Sergeev, "Sergei Fedotov", was on a Russian passport used in Bulgaria at the time of the Novichok poisoning of Emil Gebrev, a Sofia arms dealer.
 The poisoning was acute.

-The investigative website Bellingcat teamed up with investigative journalists at German daily Der Spiegel to report in November 2019 on Sergeev's possible involvement in a poison attack on the Bulgarian arms manufacturer Emilian Gebrev in the spring of 2015.
+Investigative group Bellingcat teamed up with investigative journalists at German daily Der Spiegel to report in November 2019 on Sergeev's possible involvement in a poison attack on the Bulgarian arms manufacturer Emilian Gebrev in the spring of 2015.
 The Bulgarian Prosecutor General's Office has confirmed the presence of Sergeev during the period of the attack but the investigation was shuttered by July 2019, amid Gebrev's claims of cowardice.

 Three individuals including Sergeev were charged in absentia by the Bulgarians with attempted murder "by intoxication with an unidentified phosphorus-organic substance" in January 2020.
 The substance used to poison the three Bulgarians may have been a banned pesticide called Amiton, known in Russia as Tetram.
 Curiously, as of January 2020, there was no record of written communication between officials in Bulgaria and the OPCW in this matter.